SylviaOne/Repo-hub/README.md

-## What don't watermelons get married?
-Because they cantaloupe.
+## What kind of magic do cows believe in?
+MOODOO.